Shopaccino / Blog

 Many products fail not because demand is low but because the brand lacks:

-- a compelling narrative
+• A compelling narrative

 Without a strong identity, even good products struggle to gain traction in the crowded market.